Optimization

 How do AI answer engines decide which law firms to recommend?

-They evaluate a combination of factors: how clearly and directly your content answers the question, topical authority across related pages, entity-level trust signals (like consistent information across directories, review platforms, and bar profiles), structured data that makes content machine-parseable, and whether you cite credible primary sources.
+They evaluate a combination of factors: how clearly and directly your content answers the question, topical authority across related pages (including the sub-queries that Gemini's query fan-out generates), entity-level trust signals like consistent information across directories, review platforms, bar profiles, YouTube, and Reddit, structured data that makes content machine-parseable, and whether you cite credible primary sources.
 Each platform weighs these somewhat differently, but all of them favor clear, authoritative, well-structured content.
-Beyond that, you can read about which directories matter most to ChatGPT.

 Can small law firms benefit from AEO?